Check your mortgage options

 This table shows the rates available, any fees you’ll have to pay the lender, and the monthly cost if you borrow £200,000 over 30 years.
 However, as these are variable rate mortgages, the rate and the amount you’ll pay may go up or down.

-For the best first time buyer mortgage rates and fee-free mortgage advice speak to our partners at L&C.
+For fee-free first time buyer mortgage advice, speak to our partners at Mortgage Advice Bureau.

 20% deposit: Best rates on 80% mortgages

-While if you’ve got a 20% deposit and you’re looking for the best first time buyer mortgage rates, here are your options this month.
+If you’ve got a 20% deposit and you’re looking for the best first time buyer mortgage rates, here are your options this month if you’re looking for a 2 year or 5 year deal.

 This table shows the rates available, any fees you’ll have to pay the lender, and the monthly cost if you borrow £200,000 over 30 years.
 However, as these are variable rate mortgages, the rate and the amount you’ll pay may go up or down.